kosiu/audio_hub/readme.md

  1. Web interface and API

 # TODO:
+ 1. Current approach with forcing VLC exit dosn't work.
+ 1. Implement restart of the full software stack maybe it will be better.
- 1. Restart vlc insteed of reboot
+ 1. Button restart device insteed VLC
+ 1. VLC shouldn't wait when signal recived

 # Ideas to explore:
- 1. Refactor ideas:
-    1. Radios in json
+ 1. Questionable ideas to refactor:
-    1. Move IR to class - questionable
+    1. Move IR to class
-    1. Move gpio to class - also questionable
+    1. Move gpio to class
-1. Display to show current status of radio or input
+ 1. Web edit radios
+ 1. Web edit bt devices

 # New buttons in remote:
 ```